Pyrrha-Foundation/pyrrha-coin/build-aux/mingw/readme.md

 	-L/d/msys64/mingw64/lib \

-Now you are ready to run the rebuild-nexa.bat script to build the nexa binaries.
+Now you are ready to run the rebuild-pyrrha.bat script to build the pyrrha binaries.